 It was nice to spend some time at home and breath deep after nearly 7 weeks traveling through November and December, but I can’t stay still for too long.
 Following the new year, I took a trip down to Northern California to photograph wildlife at the Pt.
-Reyes seashore.
-Here I was able to put my new 600MM Canon lens to good use photographing bobcat, otters, several bird species and more.
+Reyes seashore with the help of my good friend Daniel Dietrich.
+With Daniel’s expertise on the location, I was able to put my new 600MM Canon lens to good use photographing bobcat, otters, several bird species and more.
 It was a quick but fruitful trip, and an excellent way to start the new year as I begin to drill down on new upcoming book projects.

 I hope everyone’s new year is off to to a great start – leave a comment below and let me know where you think you’ll be headed in 2019!

 Since they are a niche piece of equipment, not everyone is familiar with what exactly a tilt-shift lens is and what they are used for.
 Admittedly, I’ve only used them sparingly in my career.
 Speaking in simple terms, a tilt-shift lens is a lens that allows the optics to tilt and rotate in relation to the image sensor on your camera.